 “By strategically aggregating the services of selected providers, we can deliver seamless IT solutions to businesses of all sizes and across sectors, regardless of whether they sit within the private or public sector.
 This has allowed us to win new customers in a very difficult macroeconomic environment.”

 According to Timperley, the Turrito operational approach makes the provider a particularly good fit for businesses that need rapid solutions to IT challenges.
 While the company has strong systems and processes in place to boost efficiency, he notes that the company is focused on being highly responsive to customer needs — which sometimes requires ‘bucking’ certain processes.
 This has attracted customers who are in some respects ‘ignored’ by the bigger name IT service providers.

 “Operationally, we are extremely agile,” says Timperley.
-“We don’t own a network, and we are able to cut through the red tape with providers in order to make sure that services are delivered both seamlessly and efficiently.
-We are constantly stress-testing our systems and revising them, and the mid market sector is particularly appreciative of — and responsive to – this agile approach.”
+“We don’t own a network, and we can cut through the red tape with providers to make sure that services are delivered both seamlessly and efficiently.
+We are constantly stress-testing our systems and revising them, and the mid-market sector is particularly appreciative of — and responsive to – this agile approach.”

-“We are particularly suited to serving customers in the mid market sector, because we are able to provide a highly tailored, and affordable connectivity solution,” adds Timperley.
+“We are particularly suited to serving customers in the mid-market sector because we can provide a highly tailored, and affordable connectivity solution,” adds Timperley.